-Q&A with 2024 Groundbreaking Research Project award finalist Lacuna Agency
+Q&A with 2024 Groundbreaking Research Project award winner, Lacuna Agency

-Editor’s note: Lacuna Agency (formerly 7th Sense Research UK) is a finalist of the 2024 Groundbreaking Research Project award, a category in the Marketing Research and Insight Excellence Awards.
-The winners of the awards will be announced on November 19 during a virtual celebration.
-To find out more about the awards, visit QuirksAwards.com.
+Editor’s note: Lacuna Agency (formerly 7th Sense Research UK) is the winner of the 2024 Groundbreaking Research Project award, a category in the Marketing Research and Insight Excellence Awards.
+The award winners were announced during a virtual celebration on November 19, 2024.
+To learn more about the awards, visit https://www.quirksawards.com/.

-This project combined in-person and virtual reality (VR) focus groups to explore the safety needs of passengers with “protected characteristics” during emergencies in self-driving taxis.
-The participants experienced realistic emergency situations through the VR as researchers observed their instinctual reactions.
+Lacuna Agency, a strategic brand and partnerships agency, conducted a study exploring the safety needs of passengers with “protected characteristics” during emergencies in self-driving taxis.
+This project combined in-person and virtual reality (VR) focus groups in order to find these needs.
+The participants experienced realistic emergency situations through VR as researchers observed their instinctual reactions.

-“Our mission is to champion an inclusive approach to transport safety,” explained a Project Lead, Clare Mutzenich, Ph.D.
+“Our mission is to champion an inclusive approach to transport safety,” said Project Lead, Clare Mutzenich.
 “We strive to ensure that future research and design considers everyone’s needs from the outset, to create self-driving vehicles that are truly safe, accessible and user-friendly for every passenger.”

-Learn more about the project that earned the agency a finalist spot in the 2024 Groundbreaking Research category of the Marketing Research and Insight Excellence Awards from Mutzenich and the entire team at Lacuna Agency.
+Learn more about the project that won the agency the 2024 Groundbreaking Research Project award category of the Marketing Research and Insight Excellence Awards from Mutzenich and the entire team at Lacuna Agency.

 Describe the nominated project